oxidecomputer/helios-engvm/README.md

 # Helios Engineering VM Tools

-This repository contains tools for setting up a Helios VM on a Linux workstation for development purposes.
+This repository contains tools for setting up a Helios VM for development purposes.
+It provides support for at least the following environments:

+* Linux workstation, Ubuntu 20.04.01 LTS, KVM/QEMU as managed by libvirt
+* Macintosh workstation, VMware Fusion 12

 ## Creating a Helios Virtual Machine

 ### Installing Dependencies

+#### Linux

 These instructions assume you are using an Ubuntu 20.04.01 LTS system and that you have the libvirt suite installed.
 The easiest way to get these tools is to